Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 My main thing is to earn money to support my family, that's all.

 Now the children are not close to me at home.
 As left-behind children, they are also pitiful.
-Sometimes my son plays games, and when you dicipline him, he says, "You gave birth to me and didn't raise me, so why should I listen to you?
+Sometimes my son plays games, and when you dicipline him, he says, "You gave birth to me but didn't raise me, why should I listen to you?

 I don't regret coming out to work, whether it's right or wrong, it can't be undone, but at least now if my children are sick, I have money on my own card and it doesn't matter if I spend it all, as long as they're healthy and well.